Petros9/TimeLogger/README.md

 ***Tests***

-Each file contains its own unit tests.
+Each file has its own unit tests.